-Multiple Patriots Players Comment On Josh Gordon’s Latest Instagram Post
+NESN

 Josh Gordon is gone, but he hardly is forgotten in New England.

-The embattled receiver, who signed with the Seattle Seahawks last week after his release from the Patriots, too to Instagram on Friday to share a new photo along with an inspirational quote.
+The embattled receiver, who signed with the Seattle Seahawks last week after his release from the Patriots, took to Instagram on Friday to share a new photo along with an inspirational quote.
 The post prompted responses from three Patriots — Shaq Mason, Elandon Roberts and Terrence Brooks — as well as New Orleans Saints star Michael Thomas.

 Here’s the post: